pjoshi999/Watchify/README.md

 - State management using React Redux.

 ## Installation
-To run FoodHut locally on your machine, follow these steps:
+To run Watchify locally on your machine, follow these steps:

 1. Clone the repository:
 ```bash